-Several functions have been set up for you, which automatically add the total outstanding amount (depending on the status of your bills).
-We’ve also provided a metric that lets you see how many days have passed since your set payment deadlines.
+Several functions have been set up, which automatically add the total outstanding amount (depending on the status of your bills).
+We’ve also provided a metric that lets you see how many days have passed since your payment deadlines.

 Using a Google Sheets ledger template can help you keep track of your financial transactions, from wages paid to sales you earned.
-We’ve kept this template fairly simple for you, so feel free to customize and tailor it to your specific needs.
+We’ve kept this template reasonably simple, so feel free to customize and tailor it to your specific needs.

-Our ledger spreadsheet comes with automated features to reduce human error (e.g., calculations of your balances).
-It’s also equipped with dropdown lists so you can easily select a specific account category, depending on the type of transaction.
+Our ledger spreadsheet has automated features to reduce human error (e.g., calculations of your balances).
+It’s also equipped with dropdown lists so you can quickly select a specific account category, depending on the type of transaction.

 A P&L sheet is usually necessary for businesses doing their taxes.
-It also might come in handy for those who are required to file Schedule C forms.
+It also might be helpful for those required to file Schedule C forms.
 This template can be combined with other templates to create a Google Sheets double-entry accounting template.

-Employees are the backbones of any business, so ensuring that they’re well-compensated is a must.
-One way to do this is to accurately track employee hours with a payroll spreadsheet.
+Employees are the backbone of any business, so ensuring that they’re well-compensated is a must.
+One way to do this is to track employee hours with a payroll spreadsheet accurately.

 This template not only does that but also uses automatic calculations with built-in formulas.
-We also made sure to include fields for sick leaves and holidays (in case you have a different payment scheme for these events).
+We also included fields for sick leaves and holidays (in case you have a different payment scheme for these events).

 You might find the last five columns of our template particularly handy when calculating deductions from your employees’ total salaries.
-After all, employers are required to withhold some of the wages and pay their share of Social Security and Medicare taxes.
+After all, employers must withhold some wages and pay their share of Social Security and Medicare taxes.

-If you’re in the retail industry, you must know that a healthy inventory is a must.
-One way to accurately and easily track your stocks is with Google Sheets templates for businesses that focus primarily on inventory.
+In the retail industry, you must know that a healthy inventory is a must.
+One way to accurately and efficiently track your stocks is with Google Sheets templates for businesses focusing primarily on inventory.

 Our inventory spreadsheet handles automated calculations with high accuracy, reducing the risk of human error.

 We’ve also included conditional formatting and statements that help increase visibility in your spreadsheet.
-For example, a certain cell turns red if you’ve stocked more than the maximum capacity of your storage.
+For example, a particular cell turns red if you’ve stocked more than the maximum capacity of your storage.

-How to Use Our 5 Bookkeeping Templates for Google Sheets
+Instructions on Using Our Best Bookkeeping Templates for Google Sheets

 1. Track Pending Payments With Our Invoice Template